-1. INTRODUCTION
+1. Introduction

-It is documented in the third assessment report of the Intergovernmental Panel on Climate Change (IPCC) [2001] that the global average surface temperature has increased by $0.6 \pm 0.2$ °C over the 20th century.
-Recently released summary of the fourth assessment report of the IPCC [2007] indicates that the global average surface temperature will increase by 1.8 to 4.0 °C by the year 2100 compared to current climate, with maximum changes being projected for the high latitude regions.
+[2] It is documented in the third assessment report of the Intergovernmental Panel on Climate Change (IPCC) [2001] that the global average surface temperature has increased by $0.6 \pm 0.2^{\circ}$ C over the 20th century.
+According to the fourth assessment report of the IPCC [2007], the global average surface temperature is projected to increase by 1.8 to $4.0^{\circ}$ C by the year 2100 compared to current climate, with maximum changes being projected for the high-latitude regions.
 Since climate is the most important driver of the hydrological cycle, the rise in temperature could cause changes in the pattern of occurrences of extreme hydrologic events (i.e., floods and droughts) and increases in their frequency and severity could pose serious challenges for sustainable management of water resources in different parts of the world, as water resources could be one of the most vulnerable to climate change.
 Our understanding of the climate system and magnitude of future climate change impacts is hindered by uncertainties in climate models and complex hydrological responses of catchments to climatic changes.
-Therefore, observational evidence plays a crucial role in addressing these uncertainties and achieving a fuller reconciliation between model-based scenarios and ground truth.
+Therefore observational evidence plays a crucial role in addressing these uncertainties and achieving a fuller reconciliation between model-based scenarios and ground truth.